OF “GOD SEES MY HEART” AND GODLY STANDARDS

 Dear believer, there is an onus on your life to be the light and the salt of the world.
 Your actions must not contribute to the advancement of strange and ungodly philosophies.

-Let no sinner look at your life and find justification for their sin and ungodly conducts.
+Let no sinner look at your life and find justification for their sin and ungodly conduct.
 Let the ungodly look at your actions, weigh them and have their hearts pricked unto righteousness.

 If you are accused of being a believer, would there be enough evidence to prove it?